For backpackers and avid travelers, searching for cheap multi-city flights and direct flights whenever possible is a never-ending task.

 Booking Cheap Direct Flights

-When traveling in the United States, I always first look for cheap direct flights.
+I always look for cheap direct flights when traveling in the United States.
 The time and energy saved by flying nonstop are worth the sometimes added cost.

-Plus, you're less likely to miss a connecting flight due to the weather, system failures, or overbooking if you don't need one.
+Additionally, you're less likely to miss a connecting flight due to weather, system failures, or overbooking if you don't require one.
 If you're traveling with only a carry-on, you're also not at risk of lost luggage.

 When you've got a connecting flight, there's less room for error, and given the soaring demand for air travel these days, it's best to minimize the odds of something going wrong.